hudevictor/MAS-SAS/README.md

 This is a re-implementation of the TASO compiler using HBLS and PGLS.
 HBLS combines a greedy strategy with the utilization of historical records to escape local optima.
-PGLS integrates a probabilistic approach within greedy strategies to accept computation graphs that exhibit performance degradation with a defined probability
+PGLS integrates a probabilistic approach within greedy strategies to accept computation graphs that exhibit performance degradation with a defined probability.
 ## 1. Install

 HBLS and PGLS build on TASO, so they have the same hardware requirements as TASO.
 Specifically, you will need GPUs and drivers compatible with nvidia-docker.